maggie0002/unofficial-balena-flask-api/README.md

 Current features include ability to:

 - Check the connection status of the wifi
-- Launch wifi-connect when network not available
+- Automatically launch wifi-connect when network not available
 - Disconnect wifi-connect and clear the saved connection
+- Disconnect and clear all saved wifi connections
 - Change the device hostname
-- Amend the wifi-connect SSID to include the last two digits of new hostname in order to distinguish devices
+- Amend the wifi-connect SSID to to match the hostname when the hostname is changed
 - Retrive journald logs to your browser
 - Update the device containers from your Open Balena or Balena cloud instance